janjangao/esmodule-server/README.md

 # esmodule-server

 [esmodule-server](https://github.com/hayond/esmodule-server) is a simple, zero-configuration ES module supported HTTP server.
 It is powerful enough for visiting ES module directly through modern browser.
-Fully support Typescript and React.
+Fully support Typescript and React syntax.
+Not only that, but also a react container.

 ## Features

 - Based on [Deno](https://deno.land), keep same code style with it.
 - Fully support Typescript.
 - Fully support React syntax, can visit `jsx` or `tsx` by modern browser directly.
-- Natively support React App and SSR.
+- A powerful react container, natively support CSR and SSR.
 - Production and Dev mode support by parameters(`?dev`, `?production`).

 ## DEMO